wizcamp/wizcamp-realms-demo/session-guides/.framework/patterns/configuration.md

 - Goal statement
 - Step subheadings (### Step X: Name)
 - Code blocks with language identifiers
-- Expected result/output statements
+- Verification (✓ You should see:) WITHIN each step
-- Callout
+- Callout at END of section

 **Optional elements:**
 - Expected output in code blocks
-- Multiple verification points
+- Multiple verification points per step
 - Bonus challenge

+**Critical rules:**
+- Each step's verification stays WITH that step
+- Don't consolidate verification at end
+- Callouts explain AFTER experience

 ---